rodlie/cyanpdf/README.md

 ---

-*This project was created to solve a personal need: replicating the CMYK output of Affinity Designer/Publisher on a Linux system.*
+*This project was created to solve a personal need: replicating the CMYK output of Affinity Designer/Publisher on a Linux system using Inkscape.*

 ## Build